Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 How do we do that technically?
 Simply, our object class just needs to inherit from `AdaptorInterfaces` variadic template class.
 We fill its template arguments with a list of all generated interface classes.
 The `AdaptorInterfaces` is a convenience class that hides a few boiler-plate details.
 For example, in its constructor, it creates an `Object` instance, and it takes care of proper initialization of all adaptor superclasses.

+In our object class we need to:

+  * Give an implementation to the D-Bus object's methods by overriding corresponding virtual functions,
+  * call `registerAdaptor()` in the constructor, which makes the adaptor (the D-Bus object underneath it) available for remote calls,
+  * call `unregisterAdaptor()`, which, conversely, unregisters the adaptor from the bus.

+Calling `registerAdaptor()` and `unregisterAdaptor()` was not necessary in previous sdbus-c++ versions, as it was handled by the parent class.
+This was convenient, but suffered from a potential pure virtual function call issue.
+Only the class that implements virtual functions can do the registration, hence this slight inconvenience on user's shoulders.

 ```cpp
 #include <sdbus-c++/sdbus-c++.h>
 #include "concatenator-server-glue.h"